 Page’s defamatory missive caused Bussey serious financial setbacks.
 People would read the online review and click away to another attorney.
 So, Bussey subpoenaed Google and procured information that led to the unearthing of Page’s real identity.

 When law enforcement officials approached Page, he denied culpability.
-The lawyer basher blamed his status as a sub-Reddit moderator for the mishap, alleging that hackers were exacting revenge for a decision he made in that role.
+He blamed his status as a sub-Reddit moderator for the mishap, alleging that hackers were exacting revenge for a decision he made in that role.

 But the judge wasn’t moved by Page’s pleas.
 In fact, he called it “extremely improbable.”